makersacademy/ruby-coding-challenge/lib/approach.md

 * I will try the bonus

-* I fixed a mistake on the test
+* I think there is a mistake on the test
 ```ruby
    it 'select_elements_starting_with_vowel' do
     n = select_elements_starting_with_vowel %w[john david omar fred idriss angela]